 See below to access the latest Wyoming County Report Card, or a summary table of "Hard Facts" impacting this particular part of our region.

-Stay tuned for a printable pdf summary of how Wyoming County is performing on all ACT Rochester indicators, due in June 2019.
+Stay tuned for a printable pdf summary of how Wyoming County is performing on all ACT Rochester indicators, due summer 2019.

 To access the 2018 version while the data is being updated click here.